MultiQC/MultiQC/docs/core/development/plots.md

 Note that, as in this example, the plot data can be the same dictionary supplied twice.

-### Interactive / Flat image plots

-Note that the `bargraph.plot()` function can generate both interactive JavaScript (HighCharts) powered report plots _and_ flat image plots made using MatPlotLib.
-This choice is made within the function based on config variables such as number of data series and command line flags.

-Note that both plot types should come out looking pretty much identical.
-If you spot something that's missing in the flat image plots, let me know.

 ## Line graphs

 This base function works much like the above, but for two-dimensional